skyscrapers/terraform-network/securitygroups/README.md

-The `sg_all` security group is a good example for this: the reusable part with outgoing `ntp` and `https` access is in this module, but by exposing the security group, a very specfic TF customer module can extend `sg_all` with a rule to allow traffic for customer specific setup, e.g. Datadog.
+The `sg_all` security group is a good example for this: the reusable part with outgoing `ntp` and `https` access is in this module, but by exposing the security group, a very specific TF customer module can extend `sg_all` with a rule to allow traffic for customer specific setup, e.g. Datadog.

 ## Generated resources
 - security groups:
   * `sg_all`: Security group that needs to be attached to all instances
+  * `sg_web`: Security group that allows incoming http/https traffic

 ## Required variables